xinux-org/e-imzo-manager/README.md

 }
 ```

-or if you broke your configurations into parts (modules), you can do this:
+or if you broke your configurations into parts (modules), you can write your own mini-module like this:

 ```nix
 # ./anywhere/modules/nixos/e-imzo.nix